Chronic Lymphocytic Leukemia (CLL)

 Chronic lymphocytic leukemia (CLL) is primarily an adult disease, with a median age at diagnosis of 71 years.
 In the United States, about 15,000 people are diagnosed with CLL each year, of which about 60% are male.
 [1]

-Chemotherapy and/or immunotherapy is the usual front-line therapy.
-Hematopoietic cell transplantation (HCT), usually allogeneic, is indicated when a patient with CLL relapses after chemotherapy and remission times are short or disease risk factors indicate high risk-disease.
-[2,3] Approximately 80% of transplants in CLL are allogeneic transplants.
+Chemotherapy and/or immunotherapy is a common front-line treatment.
+Hematopoietic cell transplantation (HCT) is indicated when a patient with CLL relapses after chemotherapy and remission times are short or disease risk factors indicate high-risk disease.
+[2,3] Allogeneic HCT remains the only curative option for patients with CLL.[2]
+Approximately 80% of transplants in CLL are allogeneic transplants.
 [4]

 Outcomes